 Search Engine Optimisation (SEO) is an essential component to any online marketing strategy, particularly within highly competitive industries.
 Steadily growing in popularity over the last 20 years, SEO processes have been adopted by many companies across the world to help increase web traffic and generate new leads.
 However, many companies underestimate just how much time it takes for these strategies to work.
-Here are a few reasons why SEO takes so long and what you can do to generate leads in the meantime.
+Here are a few reasons why SEO in Australia takes so long and what you can do to generate leads in the meantime.

 What is involved?

 There are a lot of variables that come into play with SEO.
 Your baseline traffic, website design, domain age, meta descriptions, geographic location, competition and target market are some of the main influences that determine how long it takes for you to start seeing results.
 There is no one size fits all model when it comes to an effective SEO strategy.
 The processes used to get results must be tailored to your business and specific to your industry if they are going to work.
 There is no amount of money that can make you climb the rankings faster, but it can get you more quality content that Google will use to determine your rank in the future.
 It’s also important to keep up with SEO trends as technology changes the way it works.
 Previously, it was enough for several commonly searched keywords to be targeted but with the introduction of voice recognition systems such as Siri or Google Now, long-tail searches asking specific questions must also be considered.

 When can I expect to see results?